 If your first reaction to that headline was, "Are you kidding me?
 We have to leak during orgasm?" you're not the only one.
-Certain parts about having breasts can seem really unnecessary — at least until you learn about the science behind them and then it makes a little more sense.
-Once you come to grips with the fact that your breasts might be leaking, you'll probably wonder what leaks from your breasts when you orgasm, because it'll be reassuring to know.
-Sort of.
+Certain parts about having breasts can seem really unnecessary — at least until you learn about the science behind them, and then it makes a little more sense.
+Once you come to grips with the fact that your breasts might be leaking, you'll probably wonder what exactly leaks from your breasts during this intimate moment.
+It'll be reassuring to know what’s going on in your body... right?

-That means that if you are breastfeeding and experience leakage during orgasm, it's breastmilk that's dripping, and you can probably expect that to happen when you orgasm until you wean your baby.
-However, Dr. Hilda R. Hutcherson, an OB-GYN, offered on ShareCare.com that there might be ways to keep that leakage to a minimum: "You may be able to prevent letdown by pumping your breasts or nursing your baby before sex, or wearing a bra with pads to bed."
+That means that if you are breastfeeding and experience leakage during orgasm, it's breast milk that's dripping, and you can probably expect that to happen when you orgasm until you wean your baby.
+However, Kincer explains that there might be ways to keep breast leakage to a minimum: “You can prevent this leakage by breastfeeding or pumping before having sex, so there’s less milk available to leak out,” she says.
+“You can also wear breast pads with a bra, or simply apply pressure to the nipples by gently pushing them in toward the chest wall for five to 10 seconds to stop the leaking.”

-The amount you leak during orgasm won't be as much as you would leak if you were breastfeeding (you have that to look forward to!), only a few drops at a time, because your body doesn't produce as much colostrum as it does milk.
+The amount you leak during orgasm won't be as much as you would leak if you were breastfeeding (you have that to look forward to!).
+It’s only a few drops at a time, because your body doesn't produce as much colostrum as it does milk.